A sclerosing solution is injected into the small “spider” veins causing them to close up and gradually fade away much like a bruise.

 Demonstration of greater saphenous insufficiency

 This procedure closes the central portion of the superficial venous system.
-This therapy stops downward flow by sealing the trunk.
+This therapy stops downward flow by closing the trunk.

 (650) 364-3828 • 2900 Whipple Ave, Suite 200, Redwood City, CA 94062